 Don't hesitate to ask clarifications on questions or technical issues in case anything is not clear to you, and don't be afraid to hit a wrong note: in the past, some of the most striking answers were completely out of tune, perhaps mentioning aspects outside of the work context, but they allowed us to perfectly understand the person on the other end of the screen.

-If you have reached this stage, it means we think you may be a good candidate and that working with you would be a pleasure.
+If you have reached this stage, it means we think Nebulab might be the right company for you.
 At this point, we want to get an idea of your technical skills.
 This test is also administered via HackerRank.

-You will not be asked to do any live coding or solve absurd challenges.
-Instead, we just want to make sure that your technical skills are coherent with our expectations, so feel at ease: nobody here solves critical business problems without asking questions, looking up documentation or copy-pasting from StackOverflow every now and then.
+You will not be asked to do any live coding or solve absurd challenges: nobody here solves critical business problems without asking questions, looking up documentation or copy-pasting from StackOverflow every now and then.
+Instead, we just want to make sure that your technical skills are coherent with our general expectations for your role.

-For developers, the technical test consists of two or three projects of increasing complexity.
+For engineers, the technical test consists of two or three projects of increasing complexity.
 These might be bugfixes, enhancements or brand new features.
-Your work will be scored automatically by HackerRank for correctness, but it will also be reviewed by your hiring manager, who will almost certainly ask you some follow-up questions to better understand the rationale behind your choices.
+Your work will be scored automatically by HackerRank for correctness, but it will also be reviewed by your hiring manager, who will typically ask you some follow-up questions to better understand the rationale behind your choices.

 Note that we use the same test for all seniority levels—this means that, unless you're applying as a senior/principal engineer, we don't really expect you to solve all the challenges in the test.
 Not solving all the challenges will not disqualify you, but it might result in your profile being classified under a lower seniority level.

-You will also get the chance to ask any last-minute questions about Nebulab, if you want.
+You will also get the chance to ask any last-minute questions about Nebulab, if you have them!

 Welcome to Nebulab!